-To ensure that a strong current of entrepreneurial talent is continuously emerging in the United States, policies must jump-start the stagnant rate of new entrepreneurs, equitably grow the next generation of business owners, and develop employees with entrepreneurial capabilities.
+To ensure that a strong current of entrepreneurial talent is continuously emerging in the United States, policies must equitably grow the next generation of business owners and develop employees with essential employable skills and entrepreneurial capabilities.
 To do this, policymakers should:

-- Provide students with real world learning experiences and industry-recognized credentials.
+- Incentivize state-level departments of education to provide districts flexibility in funding, credit, and curriculum to allow students to obtain real-world learning experiences (also called work-based learning) and industry-recognized credentials.
 These credentials are assets that are immediately market-valued, created through client- and community-based projects, entrepreneurial experiences, and internships.

-- Monitor and evolve federal grant programs that have been adjusted to support four-year, two-year, and qualified credentialing acquisition for students.
+- Monitor, evolve, and expand postsecondary criteria for federal grant and scholarship programs that have been adjusted to support four-year, two-year, and qualified credentialing acquisition for students.

 - Research has shown that with appropriate course content, entrepreneurial education and training in kindergarten through college is linked to positive business outcomes.

 - A meta-analysis found a significant relationship between entrepreneurship education and training and corresponding entrepreneurship outcomes.